shafayetrahat/Thermostats-and-MC-simulation/README.md

 # Thermostats-and-MC-simulation
-This repository is all about applying a thermostat to MD simulations.
+This repository is about applying a thermostat to MD simulations and comparing MD simulation with MC simulation

 # Directory Structure